niloaydin/SWE-573-HW/README.md

 ## Overview

 The Community Information Application is designed to provide a platform where users can create and join communities, share information through posts, and engage with other users through commenting.
-The application is built using Java Spring Boot for the backend.
+The application is built using Java Spring Boot for the Backend and React for the Frontend.

+Frontend repository can be reached through [this link](https://github.com/niloaydin/SWE-573-FE).
+However, it's important to keep in mind that, this repository is the main repository for the project and all the issues have been created both for frontend and backend in this repository.
+Each frontend change has been referenced with commit link in the issues.

+Deployed project can be reached through [this link](http://13.60.88.103:3000).

 ## Features